danielrshackleton/Pairwise-Alignment-of-Two-Biological-Sequences/README.md

 2. Run 'Protein Sequencing.exe'

 # Usage
-To input the two sequences, you can either enter the protein sequence string into a text area, or you can browse for a FASTA-format .txt file.
+You can either enter your two protein sequence strings into a text area, or you can browse for a FASTA-format .txt file.
 You can input one or both of either.
 For instance, Sequence 1 can be entered in the first text area, and Sequence2 uploaded as a file.
 You can then run your alignment through through several filters, namely: